-Earlier this month, yet another damning report came out showing how badly the state of our educational system in Michigan is.
+Earlier this month, yet another damning report came out showing how badly the state of our educational system in Michigan is doing.
 We’ve seen the national 2016 KIDS COUNT Data Book rank Michigan in the bottom ten in the nation on education.
 An adequacy study commissioned by the State of Michigan—which seems to have received little attention from state leaders—found that the state isn’t spending nearly enough on education, especially for students from families with low incomes.
 Then there’s the Education Trust—Midwest report predicting that Michigan will fall to 48th in the country in fourth-grade reading achievement by 2030 without changes.
 Now, our beloved state is one of a handful of states to be highlighted for its rate of growth in corrections spending, which was five times more than spending in education.

 Where is the sense of urgency to prioritize our children’s needs?